-The aim is for you to acquire a high level of understanding of breast anatomy and lactation physiology, so that you can base your breast/chest feeding management advice on sound principles.
+The aim is for you to acquire a high level of understanding of breast anatomy and lactation physiology so that you can base your lactation management advice on sound principles.

 On successful completion of this course, the student will be able to

 - list the stages and hormones involved in the development of the breast from the embryological stage, through puberty to the childbearing years and beyond.